toanvune/forum_eProject/README.md

     + Open project with file forum.sln
     + Open file appsettings.json and change your server

-  - Second, after change setting you ran run project, The default passowrd is 123456
+  - Second, after changing the setting you can run project, The default passowrd is 123456